Start creating your CV in minutes by using our 21 customizable templates or view one of our handpicked Research examples.

 Research consultants are experts in their field who are hired to help complete research on behalf of an academic institution or research institute.
 Sometimes consultants can be hired specifically to fill a gap in the research currently undertaken by a specialist in another field.

 Research consultant cvs generally focus on education, credentials and published work.
 As a consultant, they should demonstrate considerable experience across different projects or research.
 Make sure in your cover letter to include reasons why you will be highly beneficial to completing a research project or why your experience of working on different projects would be useful to the project at hand.

 A research fellow is an academic research position at a university or similar research institution, usually for academic staff or faculty members.
 Your educational qualifications and published work are essential to applying for this position.
 A doctoral degree or postdoctoral degree is generally considered mandatory unless you have equivalent work experience in the industry.

-> Please find our Research CV Examples below.
-If you are after more examples we have a directory of over 8,000 live Resumes sorted by position and title here.
+Please find our Research CV Examples below.
+If you are after more examples we have a directory of over 200+ real CV examples sorted by position and title.